Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Substitute dried herbs: Reduce quantity to 2 teaspoons each or roughly 3 grams dried rosemary, 3 grams dried sage and 2 grams dried parsley.

-How to make Herb & Garlic Skillet Rolls in 5 steps
+How to make Herb and Garlic Skillet Rolls in 5 steps

 This method is modelled on my simple no-knead artisan bread recipes.
 To achieve that light and fluffy texture, we’ll let the dough rise twice – once before and then again after shaping the rolls.
 And while I did say earlier that you don’t require any special equipment for this recipe, I always recommend using a digital scale to measure your ingredients when baking bread.